rhymeyang/Se/docs/308B/Chapter05.md

 Read-only memory (ROM) technology is often used to store a computer’s firmware.
 Several available ROM technologies are in use, including

-- **ROM**
-  - The earliest forms of ROM are considered permanent and can never be modified.
+- **ROM**<br/> The earliest forms of ROM are considered permanent and can never be modified.
 The permanency of ROM makes it secure, but it can be difficult to carry out field upgrades.
 For this reason ROM is not often used.
-- **PROM (programmable read-only memory)**
-  - This is also a permanent and unchangeable form of storage.
+- **PROM (programmable read-only memory)**<br/>This is also a permanent and unchangeable form of storage.
 A PROM chip can be programmed only once, and it must be replaced if the firmware needs to be updated.
-- **EPROM (erasable programmable read-only memory)**
-  - This type of memory can be written to with a special programming device and then erased and rewritten at a later time.
+- **EPROM (erasable programmable read-only memory)**<br/> This type of memory can be written to with a special programming device and then erased and rewritten at a later time.
 EPROM chips are erased by shining ultraviolet (UV) light through a quartz window on the chip; the quartz window is usually covered with a foil label, although sometimes an EPROM chip does not have a window at all, which effectively makes it a PROM device.
-- **EEPROM (electrically erasable programmable read-only memory)**
-  - This is similar to EPROM, except that no UV light source is required to erase and reprogram the EEPROM chip; instead, signals from the computer in which the EEPROM chip is stored can be used to reprogram or update the EEPROM.
+- **EEPROM (electrically erasable programmable read-only memory)**<br/>This is similar to EPROM, except that no UV light source is required to erase and reprogram the EEPROM chip; instead, signals from the computer in which the EEPROM chip is stored can be used to reprogram or update the EEPROM.
 Thus, EEPROM was one of the first types of firmware that could be updated by the computer on which it was installed.
-- **Flash**
-  - This memory is erasable, reprogrammable, and functionally similar to EEPROM, in that the contents of flash memory can be altered by the computer that it is installed in.
+- **Flash**<br/>This memory is erasable, reprogrammable, and functionally similar to EEPROM, in that the contents of flash memory can be altered by the computer that it is installed in.
 Flash memory is the technology used in popular portable storage devices such as USB memory devices, Secure Digital (SD) cards, Compact Flash, and Memory Stick.

 A well-known use for firmware is the ROM-based BIOS (basic input/output system) on Intel-based personal computers.